 - Putting an ice pack or bag of frozen peas under the heel for up to 20 minutes every few hours.

 If the above tips don’t work, or that you’re in a lot of pain and discomfort, or finding it difficult to walk, please contact your local healthcare professional for further medical advice.
-If your foot is a funny shape, there has been a snap, grinding or popping noise at the time of injury please contact you healthcare professional immediately.
+If your foot is a funny shape, you are experiencing a tingling or loss of sensation in your foot, the pain is severe and stops you doing normal activites, the pain keeps getting worse or has not improved over 2 weeks, if you have diabetes or a circulatory disorder, there has been a snap, grinding or popping noise at the time of injury please contact you healthcare professional immediately.

 To explore related products, click here.